DaoCloud/DaoCloud-docs/docs/en/docs/kairship/intro/features.md

 - Remove Cluster

-    You can dynamically remove a cluster from the current multi-cloud instance.
+    You can dynamically remove a cluster from the current multicloud instance.

     Removal Verification: to ensure data security, a cluster cannot be removed when there are still resources (deployments, namespaces, secrets, etc.) deploiyed in this cluster under the current multicloud instance.

 - kubectl CLI

-    You can use kubectl commands in the cloud shell to get the `kubeconfig` information so that users can manage the multi-cloud instance locally.
+    You can use kubectl commands in the cloud shell to get the `kubeconfig` information so that users can manage the multicloud instance locally.

 ## Multicloud Workloads